Pros and Cons of R Programming Language – Unveil the Essential Aspects!

 1. Weak Origin

 R shares its origin with a much older programming language “S”.
-This means that it does not have support for dynamic or 3D graphics.
+This means that it’s base package does not have support for dynamic or 3D graphics.
+With common packages of R like Ggplot2 and Plotly, it is possible to create dynamic, 3D as well as animated graphics.

 2. Data Handling

 In R, the physical memory stores the objects.
-This is in contrast with other languages like Python.
+This is in contrast to other languages like Python.
 Furthermore, R utilizes more memory as compared with Python.
 Also, R requires the entire data in one single place, that is, in the memory.
 Therefore, it is not an ideal option when dealing with Big Data.
+However, with data management packages and integration with Hadoop possible, this is easily covered.

 3. Basic Security